All-Share Index Falls to New Low of 36,963.70 as Market Remains Bearish - THISDAYLIVE

 Although heavy weights such as Zenith Bank Plc, GTBank Plc, Lafarge Africa Plc, United Bank Africa Plc were among the price losers, Capital Oil Plc led the advancers’ and Julius Berger Nigeria Plc with 10 per cent apiece.

-Glaxosmithkline Consumer Nigeria Plc, PZ Cussons Nigeria Plc shed 9.9 per cent each and Consolidated Hallmark Insurance Plc went down by 9.6 per cent.
+Glaxosmithkline Consumer Nigeria Plc and PZ Cussons Nigeria Plc shed 9.9 per cent each and Consolidated Hallmark Insurance Plc went down by 9.6 per cent.

+Other top price losers included:MCNichols Plc (9.5 per cent); Oando Plc (9.4 per cent); Tantalizer Plc, Lafarge Africa Plc (8.0 per cent each); Stanbic IBTC Holdings Plc , Okomu Oil Palm Plc (7.6 per cent apiece); International Breweries Plc (7.4 per cent) and Fidelity Bank Plc (5.1 per cent).

 On the positive side, Sovereign Trust Insurance Plc led the price gainers with 8.0 per cent, trailed by Wema Bank Plc with 7.9 per cent.
 Japaul Oil and Maritime Services Plc and Mutual Benefits Assurance Plc chalked up 5.8 per cent.